 “I take Yours, But You Can’t Take Mine.”

 Most types of friendship give and take.
 When you offer them something, they offer something in return.
 However, some individuals take so much of your time and energy but are not willing to sacrifice theirs.
 These people have the mentality that consuming something from you is their primary purpose.
-But when you are the one who wants something from them, those things becomes an off-limits.
+But when you are the one who wants something from them, those things become an off-limits.
 These types of friends are selfish and undeniably self-centered.
+Erika Martinez, PsyD once said, “You have to get really clear with yourself first about what’s motivating you when you agree to do someone else a favor.”

 “I Will Help, But Give Something In Return”